arcus/r102/README.md

 * Install or update the [Google Chrome browser](https://www.google.com/chrome/) on the computer you'll use.
 We highly recommend you use Chrome to access our workshop training environment.
 * Download and install the latest version of [Teams](https://www.microsoft.com/en-us/microsoft-teams/download-app) (you may also choose to join in a browser).
-* To help us better understand our learners, please complete the [pre-course survey](survey.link).
-We appreciate it!
 * Consider installing [R](https://cloud.r-project.org/) and [RStudio Desktop](https://rstudio.com/products/rstudio/download/) on your computer, so you can hit the ground running after the workshop finishes!
 * If you haven't already, and you're a CHOP or Penn employee, please consider [joining CHOP's R User Group](http://bit.ly/chopRusers).